AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 -   &nbsp;<Keys.SoftKey>Manual Commit</Keys.SoftKey> The new state does not commit at 100% and if you move the fader back to 0 the output state will go back to what it was before.
-You need to manually commit the changes using the grey button (the button can be changed using Key Profiles).
+You need to manually commit the changes using the flash button (the button can be changed using Key Profiles).

 On the Diamond 9, there are additional Scene Master buttons <Keys.HardKey>Reset</Keys.HardKey> which clears all preset changes back to the current live state, and <Keys.HardKey>Preload</Keys.HardKey> which acts like a normal preload button for the preset changes, loading the LTP attributes.